ONNX to Burn: Development Guide

 are relative to the root of the burn repository.

-The onnx-ir crate handles the Intermediate Representation (IR) of ONNX models.
-For each operation:
+The onnx-ir crate handles the Intermediate Representation (IR) of ONNX models using a

 -